GSA/search-gov/README.markdown

 3. Add an admin user to your local app.

 #### 1. Login sandbox
 [Create an account](https://idp.int.identitysandbox.gov/sign_up/enter_email) on Login's sandbox environment.
 This will need to be a real, valid government email address that you can get emails at.
 Something like `your-real-name+search-local@gsa.gov`.
-You'll receive a validation email to click then set a password.
-You will also need to set a second auth method, such as your PIV card.
+You'll receive a validation email to set a password and secondary authentication method.

 #### 2. Get the Login sandbox private key
 Ask your team members for the current `config/logindotgov.pem` file.
 This private key will let your local app complete the handshake with the Login sandbox servers.